 Putting Primary Care Back Together

-Urgent care’s accessibility victory led to more questions and a renewed focus on bringing back a version of primary care where “where people could get the right care that is meaningful to them that would reduce utilization and ultimately costs,” says Schmid.
+Urgent care’s accessibility victory led to more questions and a renewed focus on bringing back a version of primary care “where people could get the right care that is meaningful to them that would reduce utilization and ultimately costs,” says Schmid.
 That renewed focus led to three major developments in care delivery, each with its own pros and cons.

 Direct Primary Care/Concierge Medicine — While it offers a much better model of care, direct primary care misses one crucial piece of the puzzle—a lack of focus on the importance of a dedicated care team and the role of informatics on population health.